alex-koiter/Peat-profile/README.md

 1. Data.csv contains the bulk density, particle density, porosity, von post score data for all 5 cores
 2. Ksat data.csv contains the hydraulic conductivity data for all 5 cores

-This repository also contains all of the figures and R scripts used in the publication
+This repository also contains a pre-print and all of the figures and R scripts used in the publication.

+To cite the paper or the data please use the following:

+Whittington P, Koiter A (2025) Change in Particle Density and Other Hydrophysical Properties With Depth in a Northern Boreal Bog Peatland.
+45:36. https://doi.org/10.1007/s13157-025-01918-8